coforma/github-contribution-stats/README.md

 ### Multiple Repositories (Bulk)

-Analyze multiple repositories at once:
+Analyze multiple repositories at once using a repos file or an entire organization:

+#### Using a Repos File

 1. Create a text file with repositories (one per line):